Salonee2002/SRAM-16BYTES/README.md

 ## 6T SRAM Cell

 For making a memory of 16 Bytes we need 16 rows and 8 columns of SRAM.
-For single SRAM, there exist a small intrinsic capacitor.
-But for 16 SRAM in one column each intrinsic capacitor are in parallel, so they gets added up.
+For single SRAM, there exist a small parasitic capacitor.
+But for 16 SRAM in one column each parasitic capacitor are in parallel, so they gets added up.
 For writing to or reading from the SRAM the access transistor should be ON. <br>
 ![6T_sram](https://github.com/Salonee2002/SRAM-16BYTES/blob/main/6T_sram.drawio.png)<br>
 **M3 and M4 are called ACCESS TRANSISTORS.**